Love Food Hate Waste campaigns

 The main reason for food ending up in the bin in the UK is ‘not used in time’.
 Almost two million tonnes or 41% of food is wasted because of this.
 Setting fridges to 0 - 5°C, keeps your food fresher for longer, giving you more time to enjoy it and less chance of wasting it.

-This simple change not only saves money with the average family with children could save £60 a month by not binning food (!) but it could also stop the equivalent of 3.1 million glasses of milk being poured down our kitchen sinks every single day in the UK….
+This simple change not only saves money with the average family with children being able to save £60 a month by not binning food (!) but it could also stop the equivalent of 3.1 million glasses of milk being poured down our kitchen sinks every single day in the UK….

 A UK household wastes, on average, the equivalent of eight meals a week.
 Chill the Fridge Out also highlights other simple ways to save food including: